CurtisSlone/terraform-module-overlays-remote-state-accelerator/README.md

 git remote add origin git@github.com:<GH Username/Repository>
 git push -u origin main
 ```

 The GitHub Action files must be updated using identified workload 'short-codes'.
 These work as workload identifiers that are required to be in the pull-request title, and the commit.

 First, update the yaml files 'tfapply' and 'tfplan' in the actionsTemplates directory.
+Adjust
 #### HIGHLIGHTS

 Add switches to case in action files.
 Identify workload 'short-codes'.